 Drug Addiction: The word “addiction” comes from a Latin term that means “bound to” or “enslaved.”

-If you or someone you love has struggled to overcome drug addiction, you certainly understand this concept.
+If you or someone you love has struggled to overcome drug addiction, you understand this concept.

 In active drug addiction, I not only felt painfully helpless against this monster that had awakened inside of me, but the more I learned about the repercussions, the more I began to feel like it was a life sentence, even if I broke free.

-Medical research told me that my brain had been permanently damaged with no hope in sight.
+Some medical research websites told me that my brain had been permanently damaged with no hope in sight.
 “So, I’ll be sober, but mentally altered…forever?”
 This was not an option for me.
 If this was true, and the very structure of my brain was permanently damaged, I might as well give up.
-This may not be how you view this kind of information, but it most definitely is how I see things.
+This may not be how you view this kind of information, but it most definitely is how I saw things.

-First of all, I did not want to go from one drug dependence to another, so for me, Suboxone maintenance or something of that nature was just not a choice.
-If I was going to break free I wanted to be all the way free from drug addiction…and I wanted to be able to heal and recover what was lost.
+First of all, I did not want to go from one drug dependence to another, so for me, Suboxone maintenance or something of that nature was not an option.
+If I was going to break free I wanted to be all the way free…and I wanted to be able to heal and recover what was lost.

 How to Repair Your Brain After Drug Addiction

-Thankfully, I have worked with some really good people during the process of my recovery and I have learned how to slowly yet methodically turn around or “undo” the damage caused by addiction.
+Thankfully, I’ve worked with some really good people during the process of my recovery and I’ve learned how to slowly yet methodically turn around or “undo” the damage caused by addiction.
 Working with the team of professionals at Gracious Care Recovery Solutions has tremendously helped me to understand what I’ve been doing and why it’s working.
 They are more than just a drug rehab.
 Gracious Care staff is concerned about your “whole self,” mind, body and spirit.
-The road to true healing and recovery has to be paved with a plan that includes a struggle free life.
+The road to true healing and recovery has to be paved with a plan that includes an obsession-free life.
 This means your life in recovery has to be BETTER than the high or euphoric effect of the drugs you were taking.